1 John 4:2

 Do we take seriously John’s words, “We know that we have passed from death to life, because we love the brethren”?
 (1 Jn.
 3:14).
 Or do we know of Christians whom we dislike intensely?
 Do we hold in contempt those who go to a different church and don’t agree with us on every issue?
 What about Christians of another race?
 Do we like them not only from a distance but also when they are up close and personal?

 If love is the mark of a believer, do people recognize that we belong to Christ?
-By Haddon W. Robinson (Our Daily Bread, Copyright RBC Ministries, Grand Rapids, MI. — Reprinted by permission.
-All rights reserved)
+By Haddon W. Robinson (Reprinted by permission from Our Daily Bread Ministries.
+Please do not repost the full devotional without their permission.)

 Every kindness done to others